Vlahaka/The-T.N.C.-Theseus/Theseus.md

 > ![haraldson](Artwork/Leif_Haraldson.png)
 > X.O.
 Leif Haradlson
 ---

+- "Engage afterburners—five-second burst.
+On my mark," *Kovarik ordered, her voice calm but edged with tension*.
+"Stay sharp.
+Maybe we get it right this time."

+*Haraldson rested his hand on the command table and murmured to himself*, “If we complete this sim... we’ll be in the Navy’s top five.”

+“Hit it,” *the Witch commanded in a single breath.
+Her voice surged through the C.C.C., momentarily distorting the speakers*.

+“Woooohooooo!” *one of the pilots shouted, forgetting the mic was still open.*

+“Two-fifty kilometers,” *the telemetry officer called out.*

+“It’s now or never,” *Haraldson muttered again, eyes locked on the hologrid.*

+“Two hundred kilometers,” *telemetry reported, voice tightening.*

+*The Command and Communication Center filled with a low, focused murmur—operators exchanging clipped remarks, eyes glued to their stations.*

+“Three... more... seconds,” *the Witch warned the squadron, her voice strained, pulled thin by acceleration*.

+“One-fifty kilometers!” *came the shout from telemetry, urgency now breaking through.*

+“Break!
+Break!
+BREAK!” *Kovarik roared, her voice barely cutting through the crushing G-forces.*

 - “They broke formation!” *Hound nearly shouted.* “They’ve split!”

 - “Startrail, you’re with Hound.
 Engage the two-bogey group,” *Witch commanded, her voice steady with an eerie calm.* “Seahorse—on me.”